 The immediate landscape surrounding the lake has a wide range of diversity.
 The first area that I visited wasn’t too much to look at.
 I found mostly dry land with a few shrubs here and there.
 This terrain almost looked more appropriate in a desert rather than a cold, high altitude lake.
 The same can be said about the actual shoreline of the lake as well.
 I walked along the shore at several different points, and they were vastly different.
 Some where sandy beaches while other spots were less impressive.
 My favorite was this section above, a long stretch of beautifully polished colorful stones.

 I know the lake is often a good source of fish for the locals, but I never saw anyone fishing or even any boats out in the water.
+Regardless, if you are visiting here and have plenty of time, it may be worth grabbing some fishing gear and chilling out on these fishing chairs for an enjoyable experience.
 I know that there are a few endemic fish here that are endangered from over fishing and other species that were later introduced.
 Since the area around the lake is mostly dry shrubs and lacks trees and freshwater, I didn’t see many land animals here.
 While doing some simple hikes I came across lots of lizards and giant dragonflies, but that was about the extent of wildlife I saw here!

 My visit to Lake Issyk Kul mostly meant visiting the small towns and scenic features off the shore.
 One of the first places I went to was the small city of Bokonbayevo.
 Bokonbayevo is mostly a good base for travelers trying to visit the lake or pass through the mountains south of here.
 I didn’t spend the night in Bokonbayevo but did make a day trip out of it.
 The city’s large World War II memorial is photographed above.
 I couldn’t find any information on the memorial, but it’s pretty big for such a small town and place that was so far away from the war.
 I assume it’s a memorial to those from the region who joined the front lines and lost their lives.